nalicia/Final_Project/README.md

 # Dashboard/Presentation Component
+The regression model was deployed as a named function to a local TabPy server instance from a Jupyter notebook.
+Using Tableau's table calculation and script calls , we were able to integrate the Python code defining the regression model by querying that endpoint.
+Exposing the feature variables as parameters in Tableau allowed for dynamic interoperability between user input and a response that captured the target variable prediction.
+It should be noted that Tableau connects to TabPy using REST Evaluate.
 - Link to the final Dashboard (tableau public) <!-- Need to add -->

 - Link to presentation